The Greedy Spanner is Existentially Optimal: The Optimality Argument in Doubling Metrics

-The following observation shows that a small ``stretching'' of any metric space does not change the doubling dimension of the metric space by much. \begin{observation} Let $(M,\delta)$ be a metric space with doubling dimension $\ddim$.
-Let $H$ be a $t$-spanner of $M$, for $t\le 2$.
-Then the metric space $M_H$ induced by $H$ has doubling dimension at most $2\cdot\ddim$. \end{observation} \begin{proof} Clearly, any ball of radius $r$ in the ``stretched'' metric space $M_{H}$ is contained in the respective ball of the original metric space $M$.
-By definition, this ball can be covered by $2^{2\cdot\ddim}$ balls of radius $\frac{r}{4}$ in $M$, and so by $2^{2\cdot\ddim}$ balls of radius $t\cdot\frac{r}{4}\le\frac{r}{2}$ in the stretched metric space $M_H$. \end{proof}
+Let $\mathcal{M}(n,\ddim)$ denote the family of $n$-point metric spaces with doubling dimension bounded by $\ddim$, for any $n$ and $\ddim$.
+The following observation shows that a small ``stretching'' of any metric space does not change the doubling dimension of the metric space by much. \begin{observation} Let $H$ be a $t$-spanner of an arbitrary metric space $M \in \mathcal{M}(n,\ddim)$, for $t\le 2$.
+Then the metric space $M_H$ induced by $H$ belongs to $\mathcal{M}(n,2\ddim)$. \end{observation} \begin{proof} Clearly, any ball of radius $r$ in the ``stretched'' metric space $M_{H}$ is contained in the respective ball of the original metric space $M$.
+By definition, this ball can be covered by $2^{2\ddim}$ balls of radius $\frac{r}{4}$ in $M$, and so by $2^{2\ddim}$ balls of radius $t\cdot\frac{r}{4}\le\frac{r}{2}$ in the stretched metric space $M_H$. \end{proof}